CGI-FR/IoT-Hub-Portal/README.md

     * **Resource Group**: A logical "folder" where all the template resource would be put into, just choose a meaningful name.
     * **Location**: In which DataCenter the resources should be deployed.
 Make sure to choose a location where IoT Hub is available
     * **Unique Solution Prefix**: A string that would be used as prefix for all the resources name to ensure their uniqueness.
+    * **PostgreSQL user**: The PostgreSQL user name to be used for the IoT Hub Portal database.
+    * **PostgreSQL password**: The PostgreSQL password to be used for the IoT Hub Portal database.
+    * **Confirm PostgreSQL password**: The PostgreSQL password to be used for the IoT Hub Portal database.
     * **Open Id Authority**: The OpenID authority used by the portal.
     * **OpenId Metadata URL**: The OpenID metadata URL used by the portal.
     * **Client Id**: the ID of the web client that will be used to authenticate the portal.